 No. Speech and occupational therapists are able to see clients without a doctor’s prescription.

-Our speech and occupational therapy is $115 per 50 minute session.
+Our speech and occupational therapy is $120 per 45 minute session.
 While our costs are generally lower than surrounding clinics, we know therapy can be costly, which is why we are flexible in our scheduling.
 Many families find great benefit in receiving services weekly (this could be both speech and occupational therapy weekly, or speech one week and OT the following).
-We also have families that are only able to come once a month.

 Payment is due up front, at the time of service.
 We accept cash, check, Visa, Mastercard, Discover or American Express.
 Many families are able to pay with their Health Savings Account or Flex Spending card.
 If Family Tree Therapies does not participate with your insurance company, you may receive an invoice after each session that you can submit for reimbursement yourself.